RamanGupta16/ML/EVA_Ph1/Session4/Readme.md

+**Session 4 Results Summary**
+* 1st DNN: 99.07% validation accuracy with 20,922 parameters.
+Plain Vanilla network.
+* 2nd DNN: 99.26% validation accuracy with 19,042 parameters.
+Increased BatchSize and number of Epochs.
+* 3rd DNN: 99.53% validation accuracy with 14,692 parameters.
+Added BatchNormalization and Dropout.
+Best Validation Accuracy.
+* 4th DNN: 99.43% validation accuracy with 9,424 parameters.
+Added LR scheduler.
+Most efficient in terms of parameters.

+**Archiectural Basics**
 The following architectural basics are building blocks to define DNN architecture.
 They are applied in order to arrive at network architecture.

 1. **How many layers**:
   * One input layer